keycloak/keycloak-community/design/OID4VCI.md

 CE -->> Wallet: Credentials
 ```

 The key element of concern here is the Client Attestation.
-The Keycloak client registration interface wil have to be extended to support some sort of client attestations, whihc are consumable both by keycloak and eventually by external credential issuers that rely on Keycloak for the authentication of the wallet.
+The Keycloak client registration interface wil have to be extended to support some sort of client attestations, which are consumable both by Keycloak and eventually by external credential issuers that rely on Keycloak for the authentication of the wallet.

 From the diagram, we have following resulting todos:

 ### Credential Issuer Metadata Endpoint

 The Credential Issuer Metadata is specified [here](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html#section-10.2.2).

 ### OAuth 2.0 Authorization Server Metadata

 This interface will be extended to add: pre-authorized_grant_anonymous_access_supported=true|false

 ### Client Registration Endpoint (DCR)

 **To-Do**

 * [] Missing clear instruction on how to proceed with the registration of the wallet.

 ### RAR Support

 **To-Do**

 * [] Need details on how to proceed with RAR

 ### Attestation Based Client Auth

 See: https://datatracker.ietf.org/doc/html/draft-ietf-oauth-attestation-based-client-auth-00

 **To-Do**

 * [] Design Keycloak extension to support this.

 ### Credential Endpoint

 See [Credential Endpoint](https://vcstuff.github.io/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.html#section-4.4)

 # Additional Resources

 ## Working Sessions

 Video of [OAuth SIG Breakout Session of 10.19.2023](https://us06web.zoom.us/rec/share/tMnMD-dZqHCNktddGwxQf_ICsR3ImUGNHV3jlAyN0fhli3URSZ2u0I1AtNxWdB5F.tt0iRKaP8wiNap34)

 ## Interoperability Matrix

 The following table displays some competing initiatives, all implementing OID4VC.
 This table is managed by GAIN PoC working group at [OID4VC Profiles](https://docs.google.com/spreadsheets/d/1s6REK5eNAb3GSElID0J02_TtbuI2Exd9z-CLdLx0emk/edit?usp=sharing).

 There is a attempt to define a baseline profile, that will be supported by all initiatives.